Why Your Fridge Might Be Leaking

-Always unplug the refrigerator before you work on it.
-Review safety procedures.
+Always unplug the refrigerator and review safety procedures before you work on it.
+There are a few reasons why your fridge might be leaking.

-The most common problem in a refrigerator that is leaking is a plugged drain.
-All frost free refrigerators have a defrost cycle that melts the frost and ice that may build up on the evaporator coils and the water is channeled off to a pan or tray located outside of the refrigerator, usually underneath the refrigerator near the compressor.
+The most common problem in a leaking refrigerator is a plugged drain.
+All frost-free refrigerators have a defrost cycle that melts the frost and ice that may build up on the evaporator coils and the water is channeled off to a pan or tray located outside of the refrigerator, usually underneath the refrigerator near the compressor.

 Make a note about where the water is coming from.
 Is it coming out of the freezer compartment, is it coming out of the fresh food compartment, is it coming from under the refrigerator, is it leaking from the back.
 How often does it leak?
 Twice a day or more?

-Unplug the refrigerator before attempting to service or repair.
+Unplug the refrigerator before attempting to service or repair it.
 Failure to do so could cause severe damage to your refrigerator and serious injury.

 Defrosting can be achieved by leaving the freezer door open and waiting several hours.
 Place a couple of large towels on the floor of the freezer to catch the water.
 Change the towels as they collect water.
 Ice that can be removed by picking it up may be removed.
 Do not pry, poke, cut, or otherwise try to mechanically remove the ice, doing so may cause damage or injury.